Eat less sugar during the holidays

 Live class teaching and Q&A

-You can also join me for four live Q&A webinars.
+You can also join me for four live Q&A webinars on zoom.
 You can join these webinars from anywhere in the world and

 from many different devices.
 They're recorded if you can't join live.